 Revenue assumptions in the one year forecast are based on current market knowledge, numbers of new engagements and the pipeline of opportunities.
-Future year revenue levels are based on anticipated growth rates in registered companies and the current liquidation rate of active companies.
+Future year revenue levels are based on historic performance and anticipated growth in the number of insolvencies.

 Insolvency CGU EBITDA margins